jcmf/glulx-strings/README.md

 tried are missing.
 I suppose if I were feeling ambitious I would track down the discrepancy and fix either that version or this one.

-For a large-ish game (Hadean Lands), it looks like the Javascript version runs in less than 10% of the time the Python takes, even though the Python version is leaning more heavily on C modules (`struct` and `re`) to try to help speed up things that the Javascript version is just doing by itself.
+For a large-ish Glulx game (Hadean Lands), it looks like the Javascript version runs in less than 10% of the time the Python takes, even though the Python version is leaning more heavily on C modules (`struct` and `re`) to try to help speed up things that the Javascript version is just doing by itself.
 Javascript (and node in particular) tends to be much faster for this kind of compute-heavy stuff, because so many resources get poured into improving the JIT, because web browsers.

 ## License